jeremyandrews/netgrasp/README.md

 ```

 ## [Security]
-In the Security section, you must specify a non-root user ID and group ID under
+In the Security section, you must specify a non-root user name and group name
-which Netgrasp will run.
-Though you start the process as root, it drops root
+under which Netgrasp will run.
+Though you start the process as root, it drops
-privileges the moment it no longer needs them, instead becoming the user/group
+root privileges the moment it no longer needs them, instead becoming the
-configured here.
-By default it will change to uid/gid 1, which is typically the
+user/group configured here.
+By default it will change to the daemon user.
+For
-Daemon user.
-For example:
+example:
 ```
 [Security]
-uid = 1
+user = daemon
-gid = 1
+group = daemon
 ```

 Netgrasp will refuse to run as the root user, even if you configure the uid with